Icegrave0391/attack-scenarios/watering-hole/README.md

 After execution, `mal-package` copies sensitive files from the victim's original directory to a shared folder, which provides web sources for the shared nginx server on victim's PC.

-Finally, the attack steals those files by connecting and requesting to victim's server.
+Finally, the attacker steals those files by connecting and requesting to victim's server.

 ### Similar